floooh/floooh.github.io/_posts/2017-01-03-yakc-memory.md

 The YAKC memory class divides the 64 KByte address space into 64 memory pages of 1 KByte each.
-The 1 KByte page size is a requirement for some of the currently emulated computers, I actually started with a 16 KByte page size but had to down to 8, 4 and finally 1 KByte as I added more emulated computer systems.
+The 1 KByte page size is a requirement for some of the currently emulated computers, I actually started with a 16 KByte page size but had to go down to 8, 4 and finally 1 KByte as I added more emulated computer systems.

 A memory page item in the page table is just 2 pointers, one for read-access